Local well-posedness for a novel nonlocal model for cell-cell adhesion via receptor binding: Introduction

 Unlike the original model in \cite{ZRModelling}, system \cref{M_PLnewIBVP}-\cref{M_LambdaEq} includes the porous media-type (PM) diffusion

 rather than the linear myopic diffusion

 This modification is mainly motivated by the analytical challenges that are discussed in \cref{SecCh} below.
 Still, from the modelling perspective, such a term is justifiable and, in fact, often arises in derivations of models for cell motion due to a combination of short- and long-range interactions between population members.
 For example, in \cite{MorCapOel2005} a nonlocal equation was derived that corresponds to \cref{M_PLnew} for constant $\chi$ and $w$.
 Yet another distinction between \cref{M_PLnew} and the original equation is that the adhesion sensitivity coefficient $\chi$ is no longer an arbitrary function of $t$ and $x$.
 Instead, it is assumed to be a function of $u$.
-This choice enables the incorporation of the influence of local density on adhesion sensitivity.
+This choice enables the incorporation of the influence of local density on adhesion sensitivity. {The assumption $\chi(0)=0$ is of a technical nature and is needed for our analysis.
+It is not unrealistic from the modelling perspective, ensuring a proper balance between a degenerate diffusion and advection at low densities, see, e.g. similar examples in models with local taxis in \cite{BBTW}. }

 Since $0\leq v\leq u$, it is convenient to work with the pair

 rather than $(u,v)$, thus keeping the codomains of the unknowns independent.
 Restated for these variables, equations \cref{M_PLnewIBVP}-\cref{M_LambdaEq} take the form